baskingshark/FVNetworkUnlockPkg/README.md

 Limitations
 -----------
-* When booting the mac, if there is a choice of user to unlock the disk, the boot loader fails.
-Ideally, no users should be allowed to unlock the disk and a disk password should be.
-The simplest way to do this is to run the following on a decrypted disk: `diskutil cs convert / -stdinpassphrase`
+* When booting the mac, the list of users who can unlock the disk is filtered and all users except the disk password are removed.
+If there is no disk password, the unlock will fail.
+The simplest way to create a disk password is to run the following command on a decrypted disk:
+`diskutil cs convert / -stdinpassphrase`

 License
 ------